vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Graphics/Occlusion Culling/Common Occlusion Culling Issues.md

-## Common Occlusion Culling Issues
+## Common Occlusion Culling issues

 ### Troubleshooting
 The following resources are all present in the same blog post: